agha-analytics/portfolio-analytics-ml/README.md

 # Data Analytics & Machine Learning Portfolio

 Welcome!
-This repository showcases end-to-end analytics and machine learning projects that solve real business problems — with a strong focus on **retail, forecasting, and customer analytics**.
+This repository showcases end-to-end analytics and machine learning projects that solve real business problems, with a strong focus on **retail, forecasting, and customer analytics**.

 ---